Supplemental Nutrition Assistance Program: Participants

+Based on income and family structure, SNAP does not target specific racial and ethnic groups.
+As a result, SNAP benefits reach a broad range of disadvantaged households; yet, minority households report food insecurity at a rate more than twice that of White households.

 Costs

 Amounts paid to program beneficiaries rose from $28.6 billion in 2005 to $76 billion in 2013, falling back to $66.6 billion by 2016.
 This increase was due to the high unemployment rate (leading to higher SNAP participation) and the increased benefit per person with the passing of ARRA.
 SNAP average monthly benefits increased from $96.18 per person to $133.08 per person.
 Other program costs, which include the Federal share of State administrative expenses, Nutrition Education, and Employment and Training, amounted to roughly $3.7 million in 2013.
 There were cuts into the program's budget introduced in 2014 that were estimated to save $8.6 billion over 10 years.
 Some of the states are looking for measures within the states to balance the cuts, so they would not affect the recipients of the federal aid program.

 Politics

 According to a 2021 study, the staggered decade-long rollout of the American Food Stamp Program led to greater support for Democrats: "Overall, I find that Democrats—at the center of the program's enacting coalition—gained votes when the program was implemented locally, apparently through mobilization of new supporters rather than the conversion of political opponents."